Hotline Miami: Themes and analysis

-Hotline Miami advocates an anti-violence message throughout, making the player feel guilt for their in-game massacres.
+Hotline Miami advocates an anti-violence message by making the player feel guilt for their in-game massacres.
 Some found this to be done through the utilization of upbeat music and its score system to motivate the player.
 As the game is fast-paced, the player may enter a state where they're focused exclusively on their inputs and become desensitized to their actions.
 Pitchforks Nina Corcoran said that the upbeat soundtrack contributed to this by ratcheting the player's anxiety and increasing their focus, while also desensitizing them to the glorified violence.
 At the end of each level, the upbeat music is replaced with ambience while the player exits the building, with the remains of enemies scattered across the floor.
 NMEs Dom Peppiatt compared Hotline Miamis anti-violence commentary to be similar to A Clockwork Orange (1971) and American Psycho (1991).
 He wrote that it made players think about where the "line between fiction and reality blurs", and made them reconsider the violence present within video games as a whole.

 Each of the masked personas serve a specific purpose in their encounters.
 Richard is often inquisitive, Don Juan is generally passive and friendly, while Rasmus is aggressive.
 They also each have a unique color assigned to them reflecting their personality, with Richard's being yellow, Don Juan's being blue, and Rasmus' being red.
 Each interrogates the player uniquely; Don Juan's dialogue includes lines like "knowing oneself means acknowledging one's actions," while Richard is more upfront, asking "do you like hurting other people?"
 Additionally, the masked figures never reveal any details about the identity of Jacket, instead teasing the player directly.
 The masked figures also foreshadow events in the narrative, such as hinting at the murder of Jacket's girlfriend.

 Luca Papale and Lorenzo Fazio suggested that the contrasting behaviors of the masked figures may represent dissociative identity disorder in Jacket.
 Similar thoughts were written by Marco Caracciolo of the University of Groningen, who said that the masked personas could possibly be "projections of Jacket's disturbed psyche."
 He additionally wrote that the plot is "destined not to make any sense", citing the behavior of the masked figures as well as the contradictions between the perspectives of Jacket and the Biker.
 Papale and Fazio considered Jacket to be the first example of a "meta-avatar", a type of character with the ability to cause players to rethink their own actions and cause instability within their identity.
 This type of character was compared by Papale and Fazio to Doomguy from the Doom series and Lara Croft from the Tomb Raider series, who were seen as examples of "mask digital prosthesis", referring to the overlapping of identities between a player and a game's protagonist.